Crystalite: A Lightweight Transformer for Efficient Crystal Modeling: Methodology

 Crystalite operates on the continuous diffusion state \((\mathbf H,\mathbf F,\mathbf y)\) using a standard Transformer backbone with one token per atom and one additional token for the lattice.
 The full Crystalite architecture is shown in Figure \ref{fig:crystalite_architecture}.

-\paragraph{Input parameterization.} For each atom \(i\), we map the chemically structured atom token \(\mathbf h_i \in \mathbb R^{d_H}\) and the corresponding fractional coordinate \(\mathbf f_i \in \mathbb R^3\) into a common hidden dimension through separate learned embedders.
+\paragraph{Input parameterization.} For each atom \(i\), we map the subatomic token \(\mathbf h_i \in \mathbb R^{d_H}\) and the corresponding fractional coordinate \(\mathbf f_i \in \mathbb R^3\) into a common hidden dimension through separate learned embedders.
 These are then added to form a single atom token,

 where \(E_H\) and \(E_F\) denote the atom-type and coordinate embedders.
 In this way, each atom token jointly represents chemical identity and geometric position.
 The lattice is embedded separately.
 The latent lattice vector \(\mathbf y \in \mathbb R^6\) is mapped to a single global lattice token,